JuliaAI/LearnAPI.jl/docs/src/model_traits.md

 This means `LearnAPI.is_pure_julia(model) = true` whenever `model isa MyModelType` in the above example.

-Traits that vary from instance to instance of the same type are discourgaged, except in the case of composite models (`is_wrapper(model) = true`) where this is unavoidable.
+Traits that vary from instance to instance of the same type are discouraged, except in the case of composite models (`is_wrapper(model) = true`) where this is unavoidable.
 One reason for this so one can associate with each model type a unique set of trait-based "model metadata" for inclusion in searchable model databases.
-This requirement occassionaly requires that an existing model implementation be split into several separate LearnAPI implementations (e.g., one for regression and another for classification).
+This requirement occasionally requires that an existing model implementation be split into several separate LearnAPI implementations (e.g., one for regression and another for classification).

 Ordinary traits are available for overloading by an new model implementation.
 Derived